-- 8.1.1 Vehicles or loads with a front overhang exceeding three feet (3') but not exceeding ten feet (10') that are of legal overall length are subject to the following conditions: - 8.1.1.1 Must flag the overhang with a red or fluorescent orange flag a minimum of 16" square. - 8.1.1.2 Slow moving vehicles (25 MPH or less) are subject to the peak traffic restrictions. - 8.1.1.3 Must have a front pilot/escort vehicle. - 8.1.1.4 Are subject to the holiday restrictions. - 8.1.2 Vehicles or loads with a front overhang exceeding ten feet (10') are subject to the following conditions: - 8.1.2.1 Must flag the overhang with a red or fluorescent orange flag a minimum of 16" square. - 8.1.2.2 Must have "OVERSIZE" or "OVERSIZE LOAD" signs and an amber high-intensity rotating, flashing, oscillating, or strobe type beacon which must be visible for a minimum of 500 feet. - 8.1.2.3 Must have a front pilot/escort vehicle. - 8.1.2.4 Are subject to peak traffic and holiday restrictions.
+- 8.1.1 Vehicles or loads with a front overhang exceeding three feet but not exceeding 10 feet that are of legal overall length are subject to the following conditions: - 8.1.1.1 Must flag the overhang with a red or fluorescent orange flag a minimum of 16 inches square. - 8.1.2 Vehicles or loads with a front overhang exceeding ten feet but not exceeding 25 feet are subject to the following conditions: - 8.1.2.1 Must flag the overhang with a red or fluorescent orange flag a minimum of 16 inches square. - 8.1.2.2 Must have "OVERSIZE" or "OVERSIZE LOAD" signs at the end of the load and an amber high-intensity rotating, flashing, oscillating, or strobe type beacon which must be visible for a minimum of 500 feet, shall be visible through a full 360 degrees, and shall be maintained for operability. - 8.1.2.3 Are subject to peak traffic restrictions. - 8.1.2.4 May be subject to speed restrictions. - 8.1.3 Vehicles or loads with a front overhang exceeding 25 feet but not exceeding 60 feet are subject to the following conditions: - 8.1.3.1 Must flag the overhang with a red or fluorescent orange flag a minimum of 16 inches square. - 8.1.3.2 Must have "OVERSIZE" or "OVERSIZE LOAD" signs at the end of the load and an amber high-intensity rotating, flashing, oscillating, or strobe type beacon which must be visible for a minimum of 500 feet, shall be visible through a full 360 degrees, and shall be maintained for operability. - 8.1.3.3.
+Must have a front pilot/escort vehicle. - 8.1.3.4.
+Are subject to peak traffic restrictions. - 8.1.3.5 Are subject to speed restrictions. - 8.1.4 Vehicles or loads with a front overhang exceeding 60 feet are subject to the following conditions: - 8.1.4.1 Must flag the overhang with a red or fluorescent orange flag a minimum of 16 inches square.